edgeworx/docs/content/en/docs/cloud/migrate-project.md

 The person performing the migration must have role `org:admin` (or higher) on both the source org (`alice` in this case) and the destination org (`acme`).

-If you don't have sufficient privileges, contact [Darcy Support](mailto:support@darcy.ai) for assistance.
+If you don't have sufficient privileges, contact [Edgeworx Support](mailto:support@edgeworx.io) for assistance.

 {{</info>}}